OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/Reference/README.md

 ## Start the server
 1. Open a command prompt.
 2. Now navigate to the folder **SampleApplications/Workshop/Reference/ConsoleReferenceServer**.
-3. Execute `dotnet restore`.
-This command calls into NuGet to restore the tree of dependencies.
-4. To run the server sample type `dotnet run`.
+3. To run the server sample type `dotnet run --project ConsoleReferenceServer.csproj`.
 The server is now running and waiting for the connection of the UACTT.

 ## UACTT test certificates
 The reference server always rejects new client certificates and requires a few UACTT certificates in approbriate folders.
-The console server certificates are stored in **OPC Foundation/CertificateStores** while the Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\CertificateStores**. **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows.
+The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/CertificateStores** while the Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\CertificateStores**. **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows. **%LocalApplicationData%** maps to a hidden location in the user home folder and depends on the target platform.

 ### Certificate stores
 Under **CertificateStores**, the following stores contain certificates under **certs**, CRLs under **crl** or private keys under **private**.